StephanGocht/VeriPB/README.rst

     r [antecedent1] [antecedent2] ...
 0
     c [which] 0
     e [which] opb [OPB style constraint]
+    i [which] opb [OPB style constraint]

 Introduction
 ----

 There are multiple rules, which are described in more detail below.
 Each rule can create an arbitrary number of constraints (including none).
-The verifyer keeps a database of constraints and each constraint is assigned an index, called ConstraintId, starting from 1.
+The verifier keeps a database of constraints and each constraint is assigned an index, called ConstraintId, starting from 1.
 Rules can reference other constraints by their ConstraintId.